balderdashy/sails/lib/router/README.md

 ## What does it do?

-The core router in Sails is the main, _but not ONLY_ player responsible for routing requests.
+The core Router in Sails is the main (_but not ONLY_) player responsible for routing requests.
-It is not involved with HTTP, WebSockets, or other internet protocols directly-- instead, it emits events on the `sails` object (a Node EventEmitter) when a route should be bound, allowing flexibility in hooks' implementation.
-For instance, at the time of this writing, the `http` hook listens for `bind` events and takes over for the core Router directly.
-On the other hand, the `sockets` hook defers to the core router, emitting a `request` event whenever it receives and interprets a new, appropriately-formatted, socket message
+It is not involved with HTTP, WebSockets, or other internet protocols directly-- instead, it emits events on the `sails` object (a Node EventEmitter) when a route should be bound, allowing flexibility in hooks' implementations.

+The core Router includes a latent Express instance which is used only for internal routing of requests, and is not actually used by any application code in userland-- that's the job of hooks.
+It _may_, however, be used by app-level unit tests, in order to run test suites without having to lift a server and occupy a network port.

+## Which hooks attach servers / use the Router?

+At the time of this writing, the `http` hook listens for `bind` events emitted from the core Router and binds them directly to an external instance of Express.

+On the other hand, the `sockets` hook defers to the core router, emitting a `request` event whenever it receives and interprets a new, appropriately-formatted, socket message.
+The core Router intercepts this and routes the request using its known middleware bindings. (core middleware, blueprint aka "shadow" routes, and statically configured routes from the `routes.js` config file in userland)

 ## FAQ